Tree growth acceleration explanation fractal

 ".. most species mass growth rate increases continuously with tree size.": Nature.com

 This clip shows the expansion of a (tree) fractal.
-Note: there is no reference to time - only iteration time; and no reference to the scale of the tree.
-For new growth branches to be added, the original stem (the truck) must expand.
+Note: There is no reference to time - only iteration time; there is no reference to the scale of the tree.
+The original stem (the truck) must expand for new growth branches to be added.
 This expansion is exponential.

-For an explanation for why trees grow exponentially, we have to look at the mechanics of the fractal as fractals grow exponentially - it is a property of fractals.
-Trees are a classic fractal, and now we know they too grow exponentially.
-For a fractal – or a tree – to grow, it must iterate, and with iteration, all segments of the fractal must grow – exponentially.
-The seasonal growth rings of a tree may be a red herring: they are a (regular) timekeeper, but not an explanation to acceleration.
+To explain why trees grow exponentially, we have to look at the mechanics of the fractal as fractals grow exponentially - it is a property of fractals.
+Trees are a classic fractal, and now we know they, too, grow exponentially.
+For a fractal – or a tree – to grow, it must iterate; with iteration, all fractal segments must increase exponentially.
+The seasonal growth rings of a tree may be a red herring: they are a (regular) timekeeper but not an explanation for acceleration.

-To have a new growth segment implies an accelerating base growth.
+To have a new growth segment, base growth must accelerate.
 Again, fractal growth is separate from annual growth.

 The question is: how many iterations do the old trees have?
 Does the iteration count increase with age?